-I did this interview with Shannon a couple years ago while blogging at Missional in Suburbia…
+I did this interview with Shannon quite a few years ago while blogging at Missional in Suburbia…

 I first heard about Shannon Sedgwick Davis by watching her do an interview with ABC News.
 The title of the interview is “The New Face Of Evangelicalism.”
+(This link use to work.
+When I tried it recently I had little success.
+If you know where I can find the video please let me know).
 What struck me was her passion when it comes to using her life for the good of others.
-Shannon agreed to answer a few questions for us at missional in suburbia…
+Shannon agreed to answer a few questions for us at Missional in Suburbia…

 Question: Shannon, tell us a little about yourself and your family.

 Shannon: I’m a “normal” working mom of two young boys- which are the joy of my life and continue to amaze me every day!
 My husband Sam and I have been married for 6 1/2 years.
 We enjoy spending as much time as possible with our boys and playing tennis together (although don’t tell him I told you; he’s a lot better than I am!)
 This year I learned to surf which was challenging but a lot of fun.